The Anterior Approach to Hip Replacement

 Additionally, because the incision is on the front of the leg, patients avoid the pain of sitting on the incision site during recovery.
 Other benefits include:

 Recovery for hip replacement surgery will vary from patient to patient, depending on age, weight, activity level prior to surgery, and other factors.
-Only an orthopedic surgeon can tell if hip replacement is right for you and what restrictions you may have after surgery.
-Contact one of our Marina Del Rey Hospital orthopedic surgeons today to learn more about both conventional and anterior hip replacement surgery.
+Only an orthopaedic surgeon can tell if hip replacement is right for you and what restrictions you may have after surgery.
+Contact one of our Cedars-Sinai Marina del Rey Hospital orthopaedic surgeons today to learn more about both conventional and anterior hip replacement surgery.